Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 🏡 Local Insight: Andover & Winchester Homes

-In our experience serving Andover, Winchester, and the wider Hampshire area, privacy is a top priority, especially for terraced properties or homes with side-return windows facing a neighbour.
+In our experience serving Hampshire, privacy is a top priority for terraced properties or homes with side-return windows.

-For dense residential areas (like new builds in Andover or townhouses in Winchester): We almost always recommend Level 5 privacy (Satin or Pelerine).
-The proximity to neighbours means that Level 3 often isn’t enough to feel completely comfortable in a bathroom setting.
+- Dense Residential (Townhouses): We almost always recommend Level 5 privacy (Satin or Pelerine).
+Proximity to neighbours means Level 3 often isn’t enough.

 7. Frequently Asked Questions

-Privacy levels work both ways, but the effect changes at night.
-If it is dark outside and you have bright lights on inside, your silhouette will be visible against the glass if you are standing close to it, especially with lower privacy levels (1-3).
-Level 4 and 5 glass will still obscure details significantly, showing only vague shapes.
+Privacy works both ways, but the effect changes at night.
+If it is dark outside and you have bright lights inside, your silhouette will be visible against the glass if you are standing close to it, especially with lower privacy levels (1-3).

-For front doors, we usually recommend Satin (Level 5) for a modern look, or Stippolyte (Level 4).
+We recommend Satin (Level 5) for a modern look, or Stippolyte (Level 4).
 Both offer excellent privacy from street traffic while letting light flood your hallway.
-Satin is particularly popular for composite door fanlights.

 In a double-glazed unit, the textured surface is usually placed facing into the cavity.
 This means both the internal and external surfaces of your window are smooth flat glass, making them just as easy to clean as standard windows.